 Kristy Luck

 At once dynamic and organic, rich and transcendent, Kristy Luck’s (b.
 1985, Woodstock, IL) paintings embody the artist’s practice of surrealism viewed through the lens of spiritual abstraction.
-Luck’s luscious yet restrained palette and measured brush stroke refer-ence the artist’s inward gaze — a deep inner probing interrogating meaning and figuration and relating to the constrictions and limits of time, space, and boundaries.
+Luck’s luscious yet restrained palette and measured brush stroke reference the artist’s inward gaze — a deep inner probing interrogating identity, meaning, and figuration and relating to the constrictions and limits of time, space, and boundaries.

-Kristy Luck received their BFA from Rockford University (Rockford, IL) in 2010 and their MFA from The School of the Art Institute of Chicago (Chicago, IL) in 2014.
-Luck’s work has been the subject of solo exhibitions at Franklin Parrasch Gallery (New York, NY), Philip Martin Gallery (Los Angeles, CA); Mendes Wood DM (São Paulo, Brazil) and ODD ARK LA (Los Angeles, CA).
-Additionally, their work has been included in group shows at Marin MOCA (San Rafael, CA); Sidecar (Los Angeles, CA); GRIMM (New York, NY); Analog Diary (Beacon, NY); Torrance Art Museum (Torrance, CA); Corbett vs. Dempsey (Chicago, IL); and Projet Pangée (Montreal, Canada).
-Kristy Luck lives and works in Los Angeles, CA. They were recently selected for the upcoming Hammer biennial, Made in L.A.
-2025, opening October 5.
-Kristy Luck is represented by parrasch heijnen.
+Luck received their BFA from Rockford University (Rockford, IL) in 2010 and their MFA from The School of the Art Institute of Chicago (Chicago, IL) in 2014.
+Luck’s work has been the subject of solo exhibitions at parrasch heijnen, Los Angeles; Franklin Parrasch Gallery (New York, NY), Philip Martin Gallery (Los Angeles, CA); Mendes Wood DM (São Paulo, Brazil); and ODD ARK LA (Los Angeles, CA).
+Their work has been included in group shows at Marin Museum of Contemporary Art (San Rafael, CA); Robilant+Voena (New York, NY and Milan.
+IT); Sidecar (Los Angeles, CA); GRIMM (New York, NY); Analog Diary (Beacon, NY); Torrance Art Museum (Torrance, CA); Corbett vs. Dempsey (Chicago, IL); and Projet Pangée (Montreal, Canada), among others.

 Select Works